-Code of Conduct, which sets out the standards of business conduct required of all employees (including directors and senior managers) and contractors of the company.
-A Speak Up line has been established to enable employees to report (on an anonymous basis) breaches of the Code of Conduct.
+Code of Conduct, which sets out the standards of business conduct required of all employees (including directors and senior management) and contractors of the company.
+A Speak Up line enables employees to report (on an anonymous and confidential basis) breaches of the Code of Conduct.
+Our Speak Up Line is available to all DuluxGroup employees around the world and can be reached any time, day or night.
 If a report is made, it is escalated as appropriate for investigation and action.
+We prohibit retaliatory action against any employee, officer or director who reports a possible violation.
 A management committee monitors and reviews the effectiveness of the Speak Up line on a periodic basis.
-A report is also prepared for review by the Remuneration and Nominations Committee on a quarterly basis.
+A report is also prepared for review by the Remuneration and Human Resources Committee on a regular basis.